 (Note: don’t feel too sorry for yourself in cold old Britain though buddy, Christmas isn’t the same when shorts are getting shorter instead of layers getting thicker.
 Sometimes I just want to wear my Big Red Jumper!
 It’s high up on my list of Reasons You’ll Miss The UK From Down Under)

 2. Easy Breezy Life

-I’m pretty sure I’ve mentioned this before (perhaps in Arriving in Sydney?) but everybody is smiling!
+I’m pretty sure I’ve mentioned this before but everybody is smiling!
 The sunshine obviously helps (see above) but it’s also because work finishes when you leave the office.
 Although there are those people who stay super late and have the pressures of work around them constantly but my friends with real-life jobs (my office is the park, the swimming pool and the library…) tell me that people just aren’t clawing their way to the top like they do back at home.
 There’s a better quality of life.
 You work to be able to enjoy your time off rather than working with 110% then spending your time off recovering from working and dreading Monday morning.

 Plus you get paid a butt-load more.
 Yes, a butt-load.
 For working in a job which doesn’t drain you to the point of exhaustion, even if you work super duper crazy hard.
 Because let’s face it, when you’re done with a 12 hour day and it’s still 25 degrees outside and you’re in a beautiful city, it’s worth having a shower, getting a bus and going to hang out on aforementioned rooftop terrace.